 Our fairs are privileged opportunities to interact directly with representatives and alumni from the best public and private institutions.

 This year, the tours will take place online.
 The PhD Tour featured the best research opportunities during a series of 10 thematic webinars.
 Date: 21-25 September 2020.
 More information.

 During Choose France Tour, learn about 1600 Bachelor’s, Master’s and Doctoral programmes from 40 universities.
 Date: 6-7 November 2020.
-Pre-register now.
-We will mail you when registrations open.
+Register now.

 Each tour is also an occasion to get info about visas, scholarships, student benefits & alumni networks.